-Pericarditis is an inflammation of the pericardium - the sack-like membrane that contains the heart.
-In most cases, the illness will pass without medical intervention.
+Pericarditis is an inflammation of the pericardium, the sack-like membrane that contains the heart.
+In most cases, the illness will pass without treatment.

-In roughly 90% of patients, the cause of pericarditis is not known, but it can be infectious or noninfectious and is the most common disease of the pericardium.1
+In many cases, the cause of pericarditis is not known, but it can be infectious or noninfectious and is the most common disease of the pericardium.

 Here are some key points about pericarditis.
 More detail and supporting information is in the main article.